 Here are some things to try:

 - Allow yourself to feel what you are feeling.
 Let sadness, anger, fear, or whatever it is, come.
 Don’t stuff it down.
 Acknowledge, observe, and honor it, but don’t linger in it for too long.
 Recognize and listen to the thoughts that precede these feelings and write them down.

 - Challenge Your thinking.
-One thing I believe: Much of our emotional pain is caused by our thoughts about a situation..not the situation itself…gulp.
+I believe that much of our emotional pain is caused by our thoughts about a situation..not the situation itself…gulp.
 This is why no two people face similar circumstances and react the same way.
 Ever notice that?
 When we learn this truth and begin to challenge areas where we feel crappy or stuck, we can begin to move through our circumstances in a powerful way.
 Learning to think intentionally is a habit that you can cultivate, and it transforms everything.
 Check out the master life coach who trained me, Brooke Castillo, here.
 This is game-changing stuff.
 I promise.

 - Tap into the spiritual side of life.
 I have a personal version of meditation and prayer that has been my deepest source of strength since I was in my 20s.
 It’s evolved and grown since then, but the ultimate truth is that we are not in this whole life thing alone.
 The benevolent force that created and continues to create all the beauty we know is available to all of us if we are willing to seek it out.

 - Ease into taking a few positive steps.
 Don’t make huge pronouncements to yourself and others about what you are going to do to take better care of yourself.
 Pick one or two things to start with.
 Make sure they feel right for you.
 Don’t force.
 Just nudge.